Xi-v/Roblox-First-Person/README.md

-for roblox, put the script as a local script in StarterGUI folder and it should work.
+just copy the SmoothFirstPerson.lua script and put it in a local script file in StarterGui on roblox studio.